csev/cc4e/book/chap03.md

 can be omitted, or it may be used for error checking to catch an "impossible" condition.

-To illustrate a three-way decision, here is a binary search function that decides if a particular value x occurs in the sorted array v.
-The elements of v must be in increasing order.
-The function returns the position (a number between 0 and n-1) if x occurs in v, and —1 if not.
+To illustrate a three-way decision, here is a binary search function that decides if a particular value `x` occurs in the sorted array `v`.
+The elements of `v` must be in increasing order.
+The function returns the position (a number between 0 and n-1) if `x` occurs in `v`, and —1 if not.

 [comment]: <> (page 54 , 54 THE C PROGRAMMING LANGUAGE CHAPTER 3 )